The Ultimate Guide to Instagram Reels

 Instagram Reels is a huge opportunity for brands and businesses looking to drive awareness and sales from the platform.

-Especially since Reels are pushed out on the Reels Explore Page, users who don’t follow you will see your content — this is huge!
+Especially since Reels are pushed out on both the Explore page and the new Reels tab on the main navigation bar, users who don’t follow you will see your content — this is huge!

 And, while we aren’t sure how the Instagram Reels algorithm works just yet, it’s a good idea to use hashtags and descriptive captions to let Instagram know what you’re talking about.